wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * GCR = Ground clutter rejection
 * GE = General Electric.
 They make aircraft engines
 * General Aviation = The division of civil aviation aircraft operations except for commercial air transport and aerial work.
-* George - The nickname was given to an aircraft <a href="https://www.aeroclass.org/autopilot-system/" target="_blank" rel="noreferrer noopener">autopilot system</a>.
+* George - The nickname was given to an aircraft <a href="https://www.aeroclass.org/autopilot-system/" target="_blank">autopilot system</a>.

 * Glass Cockpit - An aircraft that has its cockpit fully equipped with electronic, digital flight instrument displays instead of analog-style gauges.
 * GLU = GNSS landing unit.
 Provides precision GPS guidance to the runway in Category III operations
 * GNSS = Global navigation satellite system
-* Go-Around - The <a href="https://www.aeroclass.org/airport-traffic-pattern/" target="_blank" rel="noreferrer noopener">flight pattern</a> the pilot takes when a landing approach cannot be completed safely for any reason, and before trying to land again is called go-around.
+* Go-Around - The <a href="https://www.aeroclass.org/airport-traffic-pattern/" target="_blank">flight pattern</a> the pilot takes when a landing approach cannot be completed safely for any reason, and before trying to land again is called go-around.
 It usually involves a climb to a pre-specified altitude and holding point while awaiting further instructions from ATC.
 * Gold Crown = Trade name owned by King Radio Corp
 * GPADIRS = Global positioning, air data, inertial reference system
 * GPS = Global positioning system